ChobbyCode/Update-Checker/README.md

 ## NuGet

 Click [here](https://www.nuget.org/packages/Update_Checker/0.1.0-beta) to view the NuGet page of the file.
-Or in Visual Studios add NuGet package called Update_Checker by ChobbyCode.
+Or in Visual Studios add NuGet package called Update_Checker by ChobbyCode and make sure show prereleases is enabled.

 ## Manual Installation